A type of spongy pastry from Spain similar to a muffin, but flatter, Mantecadas are soft and delicious, best eaten at breakfast with a hot drink.

 It’s hard not to smell the combination of vanilla, sugar and cinnamon as you stare at over a dozen different types of sweet breads.
 Some orange and lemon, some vanilla and cinnamon, some flaky and some crumbly.
 Some are muffins and some are thick, molasses type cookies.

-One of the favorites for my smaller kids are Mantecadas Muffins.
+One of my favorite snacks is Mantecadas Muffins.
 They aren’t anything too special, but they have just the right amount of sweetness, they don’t make a sugary mess.
 Best part?
 They fit easily in little hands.

 Mantecadas are like a spongy pastry from Spain – similar to a muffin but normally a bit flatter.
 You can make Mantecadas in a muffin tin with muffin cups for ease, or you can pour the batter into a baking dish and bake as one and cut later.

-Our local market bakes Mantecadas in muffin cups and has them available in the bakery window with the regular sweet bread.
+My local market bakes Mantecadas in muffin cups and has them available in the bakery window with the regular sweet bread.
 So delicious!
+I used to buy them for my kids every time I took a trip to the market but then I realized… why am I buying them when I can make them at home?

 While they are a Spanish sweet bread, you may find them in packs of 2 in Latino markets in the area near the checkout.
 These muffins are quite similar to pound cake.